MatejLeher/english-for-designers/08-summary-details/08-summary-details.md

 <img src="./images/04.jpg" alt="04.jpg" width="1000"/>

-I was studiing history and progress of popular culture and stumbled upon interesting issue of subculture.
+I was studying history and progress of popular culture and stumbled upon interesting issue of subculture.
 Many genres of differet types of culture began as minor thing but later became popular due to media and technological innovations.
 This creates problem of things and genres that are part of popular culture but their fandom shares more aspects with defitnition of subculture

 --------